top of page

 "There are 3.1 crore footfalls at our petrol stations every day.
 We deliver 27 lakh LPG cylinders per day and refuel 3,500 aircraft daily.
 Our tank trucks traverse 15 lakh kilometres a day.
 We are there everywhere," he said at the launch event.

-IOC, which meets as much as half of the nation's fuel needs, has already committed to a net zero emission target by 2046 and is now venturing into recycling PET bottles, he added.Empty PET packaging discarded by the consumer after use becomes PET waste.
+He added that IOC, which meets as much as half of the nation's fuel needs, has already committed to a net zero emission target by 2046 and is now venturing into recycling PET bottles.
+Empty PET packaging discarded by the consumer after use becomes PET waste.
 IOC will deploy an agency to collect such bottles - 20 million annually - and convert them into yarn to weave or knit fabric.
-This will then be supplied to a textile company for manufacturing uniforms for IOC's petrol pump attendants and LPG gas agency staff.
+This will then be supplied to a textile company that manufactures uniforms for IOC's petrol pump attendants and LPG gas agency staff.

-The dress materials for these uniforms have been extracted from recycled polyester derived from the processing of used and discarded PET bottles.
+The dress materials for these uniforms have been extracted from recycled polyester derived from processing used and discarded PET bottles.
 This initiative would support recycling about 405 tonnes of PET bottles, equivalent to offsetting over 20 million bottles yearly.

 Bollywood actor and environmental activist Bhumi Pednekar lent her name to the initiative.